 Contents of the service

-On the MapSite, you can have a look at the National Land Survey's maps, aerial photos and property location data.
+On the MapSite, you can have a look at the National Land Survey's maps, aerial photos, and property location data as well as download open datasets.

 Topographic maps and basic maps are datasets depicting the terrain of all of Finland.

 Background maps use light colours, and they show less data than, for example, topographic maps.
 The address numbers shown on the background maps are obtained from the Population Information System maintained by the Digital and Population Data Services Agency.

 This product is particularly intended for people with limited vision, but it also works as a background and guide map.
 In comparison with the Basic map, the Plain map has less information and fewer colours.
 The information that is shown has also been emphasised and contrast increased to make map features more easily distinguishable.